RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 The difference between ontology and data instances is subtle, but it is relevant for writing queries.
 Not all instances in RDFBones are e.g. material instances of specific bones in an inventory.
 In the RDFBones standard, certain qualities or attributes may be "of the type" of certain classes; in the sense that they have the predicate 'rdf:type', but also in the sense that they are of a certain type of attribute.
 For example, 'Male' can be "of the type" 'human sex category', where 'human sex category' is a class, and 'Male' is an instance of that class.
 'Female' and 'Intersex' may be further instances of 'human sex category'.
 However, the attribute of 'Male', 'Female', and 'Intersex' can all be "re-used" and assigned to any number of instances of e.g. human skeletons that have been sexed, despite being an instance themselves.
 These ontology-defined instances will always have the same IRIs each time they appear; data instances in turn will have a different IRI for each unique dataset.

+Information content entities are exactly what the name implies: items that represent data.
+This class purposefully encapsulates a very broad range of data.
+In contrast, literal values refers only to strings of text like comments or a numeric value for the number of unidentified fragments of a bone, etc.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Finding a datum in an example network graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~